wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 The "NO SOFTWARE" mascot, called <strong>Sassy</strong> (<a target="_blank" href="https://twitter.com/TooSaaSy">@TooSaaSy</a>, <a target="_blank" href="https://twitter.com/hashtag/WhereIsSaaSy?src=hash">#WhereIsSasSy</a>), is the original mascot for Salesforce.
 The company's main number is still 800.NO-SOFTWARE.

-Astro, created by Rochelle Truong in 2015, is the racoon in a spacesuit.
+Astro, created by Rochelle Truong in 2015, is the raccoon in a spacesuit.

 The goat is called <strong>Cloudy</strong>.